pity/pity/README.markdown

 You will see that a file gets created called `generated-data.xml`.
 In the future this will be an html file or markdown.

+Once the script has been run once, you can manually execute the program by running `java -jar $HOME/.pity/cache/wrapper-1.0.7-all.jar`

 ## Plugins
 Pity is a plugin based system.
 For more details how to write plugins check out [PLUGINS](docs/PLUGINS.markdown)